Population: 13,000. Elevation: 574 m (1,882 ft). Country-Area code: +43-(0)5223.

 Located a mere 7 km east of Innsbruck, Hall is an easy side trip via bus, which drops off near the recommended Mint Museum.
 Hall is picturesque like Innsbruck, with quaint cobbled lanes and colorful facades, but much quieter with a fraction of the tourists.
 Moreover, Hall’s Old Town is a fair bit bigger than Innsbruck’s.
 So, with extra time in your schedule, visit the home of the original dollar and its charming Tyrolean backdrop.
 And if you’re holding a valid Innsbruck Card, the bus ride to Hall and admission into its Mint Museum is free!

 Brett Harriman’s Innsbruck (incl.
 Hall in Tirol) guidebook is updated for 2016!

-(This guide will be updated and placed within our new Self-guided Vienna & Innsbruck guidebook out in 2019.)
+(This guide will be updated and placed within our new Self-guided Vienna & Innsbruck guidebook that is in the works.)

 Download this essential “Innsbruck, Edelweiss & Cable Cars” resource bundled with three self-guided day tours:

 Day 1: Old Town to the Alps —

 Day 2: Crystal Worlds to Schloss Ambras —